Hazardous Materials Inventory Reporting Guidance

 - Corrosive liquids not to exceed 500 pounds of extremely hazardous substances, used as electrolytes, and in closed containers

 - 500 gallons lubricating and hydraulic fluids

 - 1,200 gallons of flammable (hydrocarbon) gas used as fuel

 - Report quantity of mineral oil contained within electrical equipment, such as transformers, bushings, electrical switches, and voltage regulators, if the spill prevention control and countermeasure (SPCC) plan has been prepared for quantities that meet or exceed 1,320 gallon

 Unstaffed Remote Facility Reporting Guidance: [HSC §25507.2]

-- Situated at least one-half mile from the nearest occupied structure.
+- An unstaffed facility situated at least one-half mile from the nearest occupied structure.

 - The facility is secured and not accessible to the public.

 - Warning signs for the hazardous materials are prominently posted at the facility and maintained pursuant to the California Fire Code.